 A resident who will be temporarily residing away from the College for 2 consecutive weeks or more in a calendar month may request the option of paying only a dining maintenance fee for that month.
 This fee covers SJC Culinary Service’s overhead costs and ongoing financial commitments, but not food costs.
 All meal plan fees are determined by SJC Culinary Service and are reviewed yearly.
 Currently, the maintenance fee is 50% of the meal plan plus GST.

-The resident must use meal tickets or credit vouchers to purchase breakfasts and dinners while in residence during that month, and is not entitled to credit vouchers for missed dinner.
-The resident must submit a request to pay only the meal maintenance fee at least one week prior to the beginning of the month during which the absence will occur, stating clearly the dates of absence from the College.
-A request from is available in the office or can be downloaded here.
+The resident must use meal tickets or credit vouchers to purchase breakfast and dinner while in residence during that month, and is not entitled to credit vouchers for missed dinner.
+Maintenance fee only Request Forms need to be submitted to SJC Culinary Service by the 15th of the month prior to the month of request which the absence will occur, stating clearly the dates of absence from the College.
+A request form is available in the office or can be downloaded here.

 Bring a Guest to Dinner